as5906/HypoxiaMOA-HUVEC/Figure6/README.md

-# Figure 6: Motif Intersection Analysis with ReMap ChIP-seq
+# Motif Intersection Analysis with ReMap ChIP-seq

 This directory contains BED files representing gain and loss motif regions from MOA-seq footprints across hypoxia time points (1h, 3h, 24h), along with a bash script used to calculate overlap percentages with ReMap 2022 transcription factor binding sites.